binerogroup/documentation/getting-started/managing-your-cloud/index.rst

 ===================
 Managing your cloud
 ===================

 There are five main ways to manage your cloud, each with its unique features and benefits.
 Which you choose to use depends on what your use case is as well as your preferred workflow and previous experience.
 We describe them each in detail in their own sections below.

 .. important:: There will be situations where the cloud management portal and OpenStack Horizon or the OpenStack terminal client shows different things.
 This is because they use different users.
 We therefore recommend not altering between tools unless needed.

+.. tip:: If you are starting out from scratch, we recommend using `our Cloud management portal <cloud-management-portal>`_ to get going!

 - `Account management portal <account-management-portal>`_ - Account and billing, intended for the administrator of the account or personell working with invoices and costs.
 - `Cloud management portal <cloud-management-portal>`_ - Essential cloud infrastructure, intended for technical personell that want to setup infrastructure with minimum effort.